Your first bariatric consultation will be bulk billed. Contact us today. *Conditions apply.

 Mercy Bariatrics Perth

-For more information or to arrange an appointment, please call 9272 0420 or send an email.
+For more information or to arrange an appointment, please contact us.

-Watch our series of videos covering all aspects of weight loss surgery.
+Watch our series of weight loss surgery videos.